Save with Sustainability Rebates

 Solar rebates for rental properties: Eligible landlords can claim a rebate of up to $1,400 for the installation of solar panels on their property, slashing the upfront costs of solar while increasing the value and appeal of their property.
 You can also claim an interest-free loan of up to $1,400.
 Learn more.

-Solar hot water and heat pump installations
+Solar hot water and heat pump rebates

 The Victorian Government is providing a 50% rebate of up to $1,000 on eligible solar hot water and heat pump hot water systems.